Welcome to the Aroostook Valley Model Railroad.

 A little history

 The Aroostook Valley Model Railroad (AVMRR) is based on its namesake, Aroostook Valley Railroad (AVRR) that operated in Northern Maine from 1919 to 1996.
-The line was based in Presque Isle and ran northwest to Washburn, then turned northeast to Carson, where a branch line went north to New Sweden.
+The line was based in Presque Isle, Maine and ran northwest to Washburn, then turned northeast to Carson, where a branch line went north to New Sweden.
 At Carson, the main continued into West Caribou, for a total distance of 32 miles.
 It began as a passenger trolley line that had freight capabilities and operated “under wire” until 1946 when it was dieselized with two GE 44 tonners and became totally a freight line.